hlissnake/resume/README.md

 * ##### Hilo Game Engine
     * A Cross-end HTML5 Game development solution, could help developers build web games conveniently in minutes.
-	* Participated in features design.
+	* Participated as a team memebar of team in features design.
 Responsible for npm, modules wrap, testing, plugins, and game tools.
 	* Still on the open-source process to eventually release on Github. [https://github.com/hiloteam/](https://github.com/hiloteam/)

 * ##### DingTalk IM Webapp ([Online URL](https://im.dingtalk.com))
 	* A Real-time communicate webapp built by AngularJS.
 Deployed both in web and desktop wrapped by NodeWebkit.
 	* Responsible for dev entertainment.
 Developed gulp task to build project.
 Using Karma for unit-testing to practise TDD.
 	* Developed Modules and Common Derectives.
-Resolved the performance issues involves Angular dirty check loop.
+Working with PM resolved the performance issues involves Angular dirty check loop.

 * ##### React Project
     * Responsible for the practice and researching of React for my team.